entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 ### View on a Page

 Place the widgets on an existing page or [create your own page](../../compose/page-management.md).
-The following steps assume you'll edit the `Home` page.
+The following steps use the `Home` page simply as an example.

 1. Go to `Pages` → `Management`

 2. On the line item for the `Home` page, in the `Actions` column, click the `⋮` icon

-3. Click `Edit`
+3. Select `Edit`

 4. In the `Settings` section, select a Page Template with more than one frame